Trocadéro Gardens and Palace. Map

 History of Palais du Trocadéro

 The 60m high Chaillot Hill along the Seine river is facing the Eiffel Tower.
-The project of Napoléon to build there a Palais du Roi de Rome for his son never materialized.
-The Palais du Trocadéro was built for Paris 1878 world exhibition and named after the 1823 Trocadéro battle in Spain, when the fortified Isla del Trocadéro was captured by French forces led by the Duc d'Angoulême, son of the future King of France, Charles X. After the battle, the autocratic Spanish Bourbon Ferdinand VII was restored to the throne of Spain.
+Napoléon's project to build there a Palais du Roi de Rome for his son never materialized.
+The Palais du Trocadéro, built for Paris 1878 world exhibition, was named after the 1823 Trocadéro battle in Spain, when the fortified Isla del Trocadéro was captured by French forces led by the Duc d'Angoulême, son of the future King of France, Charles X. After the battle, the autocratic Spanish Bourbon Ferdinand VII was restored to the throne of Spain.

 Palais de Chaillot